vitutorial/VITutorial/README.md

 # Python Code

+While we strive to update our code base with new and more complex models, the Gaussian VAE is at the heart of the tutorial.
+See [here](code/gaussian_vae.pdf.gv) for what the computation graph of such a model looks like.
+(No worries, it's actually pretty straightforward to implement.)

 ## Dependencies
 **Framework**: Our code uses mxnet which is a scalable machine learning library that is under active development.
 For more details see [here](https://mxnet.incubator.apache.org/get_started/install.html).

 To run the tutorial code and notebook, we recommend that you setup a virtual environment.
 Your Python version should be 3.5 or higher.

 **Warning**: If you are using linux and Python3.6 or higher you need to run `sudo apt-get install libssl-dev` before building Python.
 Otherwise, there is a chance that your virtualenv will not be able to download packages.
 ```